Kingflow-23/SONIC-GAN/blog_post.md

 -	**Sprite Collection:**

-Sprites were sourced from publicly available repositories and fan communities dedicated to Sonic games.
+Sprites were sourced from publicly available repositories and fan communities dedicated to Sonic games like [spriter-resource](https://www.spriters-resource.com/custom_edited/sonicthehedgehogcustoms) and [vgmaps](https://www.vgmaps.com).
 These resources included tilesets, character animations, and environmental features.
 To adhere to project deadlines and simplify the physical logic of levels, we opted to exclude complex structures like semi-curved ground, loops, and dynamic motions for rings and enemies.
 Instead, static sprites were used for these elements, as their absence minimally impacts gameplay or difficulty during testing.

 Below are examples of sprites used in this project: